UBC-Thunderbots/Software-External-Dependencies/README.md

 The BRLTTY service provides access to a console screen for blind people via a braille screen.

 One of the udev rules conflicts with the device id used by our E-stops.
 Instead, we offer alternate udev rules to prevent this conflict.

+## Toolchains
+We have custom toolchains to cross-compile for the Jetson Nano and Raspbery Pi 5.